+2.4.
+Classification

-4.2.
-Classification.
-As it is known that entropy and information gain are commonly used in decision tree.
-The selected feature with the highest information gain determines the class of the review.
-Based on this intuition, we categorize our vocabulary into the positive feature and negative feature.
-A review will be classified into positive review if most of the features are positive and vice versa (Algorithm 2).
+Entropy and information gain are commonly used in decision trees.
+The selected features with the highest information gain determine the class of the review.
+Based on this intuition, we categorize our vocabulary into positive and negative features.
+A review is classified as a positive review if most features are positive and vice versa (Algorithm 2).